MPuzio15/Filmoteka/README.md

 From a terminal window, go to the local directory where you want to clone your repository.
 ```
 ```
-Paste the command you copied from Bitbucket
+Paste the command you copied
 ```

 If the clone was successful, a new sub-directory appears on your local drive in the directory where you cloned your repository.